ritterim/rimdev-blog/_posts/2019-10-07-artifact-conference-reflection.md

 Design systems were talked about as a solution to common problem we are having with complexity.
 [Dan Mall](https://superfriendlydesign.systems) talked about how design systems don’t need to scare designers that they will be replaced by the design system.

 - gives designers freedom from designing the same thing over and over again
-- more time to work on custom elements that would of not of been finished in past
+- more time to work on custom elements that would not of been finished in past

 [Dave Rupert](https://daverupert.com/) showed us how he utilized a design system to improve the performance of a large clients website.